Wild Rose Painting Project.

 |Mixing the paint colours.

 Using the palette knife mix together equal amounts of Cad.
 Yellow and Ultramarine Blue, this will give a green.
 This green is the main leaf colour.
-Add a few drops of Zest-itŪ painting medium to the paint and mix in.
+Add a few drops of Zest-itŪ Clear Painting Medium to the paint and mix in.
 When you lift the palette knife away from the paint small peaks will appear, the top of these peaks needs to 'flop' over, if they don't, add more medium.

 Tip: If you have any holes in the painted line or it doesn't reach the end of the stroke, then either the paint is too thick (add a few drops of medium) or the brush isn't loaded enough (add more paint to the brush).